 PennyLane

 David Wierichs

-I like to think about differentiation and representations of quantum programs, and I enjoy coding up research ideas and useful features for anyone to use in PennyLane.
+I like to think about representations and compilation of quantum programs, and I enjoy coding up research ideas and useful features for anyone to use in PennyLane.

+PennyLane